crohr/pkgr/README.md

 Starting from version 0.3.0, pkgr now comes with an executable, which allows to package any app stored in a git repository with one command.

-For instance, here is how you would package the Redmine app:
+For instance, here is how you would package the [Redmine] [redmine] app:

+    $ cd /tmp
-    pkgr --uri https://github.com/edavis10/redmine --ref master --bump 1.4.1 \
+    $ pkgr --uri https://github.com/edavis10/redmine --ref master --bump 1.4.1 \
       -c https://raw.github.com/crohr/pkgr/master/examples/redmine/configuration.yml \
       -c https://raw.github.com/crohr/pkgr/master/examples/redmine/database.yml \
       -c https://raw.github.com/crohr/pkgr/master/examples/redmine/pkgr.yml \
       --host debian-build

-You .deb package will be available in `redmine/pkg/`.
+You .deb package will be available in `/tmp/redmine/pkg/`.
 In this example, the given `pkgr.yml` configuration file automatically adds a dependency on `mysql-server`, which means that when you install the generated redmine package, it will be ready to be accessed on `0.0.0.0:8000`.

-Note that for simple projects, you may not need to specify any configuration file on the command line.
+Note that for simple projects, you may not need to specify all those configuration files on the command line.
+Redmine is a complex app.

 See `pkgr -h` for the list of options available:

     $ pkgr -h
     * Description